 Faculty-Student Mentoring Program

-All new student applicants are required to attend ONE orientation session before they are matched with mentors.
-If you cannot make it, you may call 924-7923 and schedule an individual meeting with Dean Grimes.
+All new student applicants are required to attend one orientation session before they are matched with mentors.
+If you cannot attend, you must schedule a meeting with Dean Grimes before you are placed in the program.

 The Faculty-Student Mentoring Program was launched in September 1995.
-It is a part of the services the Office of African-American Affairs offers to help students of color achieve intellectual and personal success at the University of Virginia.
-The program is designed to promote and facilitate interactions between faculty and students of color.
+It is a part of the services that the Office of African-American Affairs offers to help students of color achieve intellectual and personal success at the University of Virginia.
+The program is designed to promote and facilitate interactions between faculty/administrators and students of color.
 Through this mentoring relationship, students look forward to intellectual stimulation, academic support, career guidance, and friendship.
-The goal is to enhance the students' learning and development at the University of Virginia
+Mentors also benefit from their shared experiences with students.
+The goal is to enhance the learning community for all at the University of Virginia.